mbentley/docker-omada-controller/README.md

 There are two available options for deployment to Kubernetes:

-* Kubernetes manifests (in the [k8s](./k8s) directory)
+* Kubernetes manifests
 * Kubernetes Helm chart

 #### Kubernetes Manifests

+The example manifests are in the [k8s](./k8s) directory.
 It's assumed that you will know how to modify and use these manifests on k8s if you choose that as your deployment option.

 #### Kubernetes Helm Chart

-The Helm charts are published to [mbentley/omada-controller-helm](https://hub.docker.com/r/mbentley/omada-controller-helm) on Docker Hub.
-See the [tag list](https://hub.docker.com/r/mbentley/omada-controller-helm/tags) for the Helm chart versions.

-Detailed usage instructions are available in the [Helm chart's README](https://github.com/mbentley/docker-omada-controller/blob/master/helm/omada-controller-helm/README.md).
+The Helm charts are published to [mbentley/omada-controller-helm](https://hub.docker.com/r/mbentley/omada-controller-helm) on Docker Hub but it is also available directly [from this repo](./helm/omada-controller-helm).
+For a Helm release list and detailed usage instructions, check out the [Helm chart's README](https://github.com/mbentley/docker-omada-controller/blob/master/helm/omada-controller-helm/README.md).

 ## Optional Environment Variables